Memento

 Currently the existing apps and features are lack of user input so that users cannot have a meaningful photo revisiting experience.

-This project explored about how to better balance AI and human to help users to rediscover their digital photos that make sense for them.
+This project explored how to better balance AI and human input to help users rediscover digital photos in ways that are meaningful to them.

 Team